This function will return the preferred environment of the taxa, given the distribution of occurrences.

 (character)

 The column name of collection identifiers (optional).
-If this is provided, then then the multiple entries of a taxon within the collections will be treated as 1.- method
+If this is provided, then then the multiple entries of a taxon within the collections will be treated as one (recommended).- method

 (character)